Some information about the 300B Mesh tube.

 Please understand we build only the tubes, but the EML 300B-Mesh, which we talk about here, is designed to use in 300B amplifiers of low and medium-low output power only.
 So it can not be used in any 300B amplifiers with very high output power.
 (For this, consider plain EML 300B or EML 300B-XLS)

 We can not go into more details here about the nature of triode sound, so what is the physical reason behind this much sought after, sweet, silky triode sound.
-We can say, the best way to achieve this sound, is bias the 300B tube at medium plate dissipation. (so not at the highest possible).
+We can say, the best way to achieve this sound, is bias the 300B tube at medium Anode dissipation. (so not at the highest possible).
 Of course this will give less output power, compared to what is possible at a maximum.
 So you need to know for yourself, if this lower output suits your needs still.

 The finest and sweetest sound has always been produced by the smaller size tubes.
 To get enough loudness, use speakers chassis with strongest magnets, and you need just a few Watt.
 In this light the EML 300B-Mesh has to be seen.
-It is a tube for listeners that can do with somewhat less loudness, but for that seek more triode-like sound, with the magic and transparency of the mesh plate tubes.
+It is a tube for listeners that can do with somewhat less loudness, but for that seek more triode-like sound, with the magic and transparency of the wire mesh Anode tubes.
 If this is what you want, we recommend EML 300B-Mesh.

-To replace a 300B by the EML 300B-Mesh, be sure the mesh tube is run at following conditions:
+To replace a 300B by the EML 300B-Mesh, be sure the wire mesh tube is run at following conditions:

-Recommended: 22Wat Plate dissipation.
+Recommended: 22Wat Anode dissipation.

-Absolute maximum 28 Watt Plate dissipation.
+Absolute maximum 28 Watt Anode dissipation.

 This is 70% of what is done with standard 300B in most of the cases.
 Though this is sure not always so.
 Some 300B amplifiers are made for medium or even low power by default.